bashar125824/reading-notes/classesAndObjects.md

 ***used to initialize any static data, or to perform a particular action that needs to be performed only once .***

-***t is called automatically before the first instance is created or any static members are referenced.***
+***it is called automatically before the first instance is created or any static members are referenced.***

 ---